stdlib-js/stdlib/tools/misc/makie/README.md

 makie
 ===
-> Run project Makefile targets from anywhere in the project.
+> Execute project Makefile commands from anywhere in the project.

 <!-- <intro> -->
-Typically, to execute project `Makefile` targets, you must be in the root project directory.
-While `make` supports specifying a directory from which to run a `Makefile`, this can be cumbersome, especially if a target expects configuration via environment variables.
+Typically, to execute project `Makefile` commands, you must be in the root project directory.
+While `make` supports specifying a directory from which to run a `Makefile`, this can be cumbersome, especially if a command expects configuration via environment variables.

-This utility provides support for executing a subset of `Makefile` targets from anywhere within the project.
+This utility provides support for executing a subset of `Makefile` commands from anywhere within the project.
 The list of supported targets includes:

 * `repl`
 * `examples`